The Muddling of the American Mind – Part II

 Apologies for the delay on publshing Part II.
 The weight of muddle proved too much for me at times!
 But I thought I must publish as far as I got…

-This is Part II of an appraisal of Steven Novella’s claim that it is “not scientifically controversial” that science is not a “binary” of male and female but a “bimodal distribution”.
+This is Part II of an appraisal of Steven Novella’s claim that it is “not scientifically controversial” that sex is not a “binary” of male and female but a “bimodal distribution”.
 (Part 1 here)

 In short, is sex a discrete category that is objective and understandable, or is it more continuous and distributed and only characterised in rather arbitrary ways?